kyma-project/kyma/docs/kyma/04-03-cluster-installation.md

     export KYMA_VERSION={KYMA_RELEASE_VERSION}
     ```

-## Provision a GKE or AKS cluster through Gardener
+## Provision a Kubernetes cluster through Gardener

-1. Create a Service Account (SA) with the required permissions in your GKE or AKS project.
-To learn about the SA requirements for each environment, click the question mark buttons in the **Secrets** tab of your Gardener UI.

-2. Go to the **Secrets** tab of the Gardener UI and add secrets to enable provisioning clusters on GKE or AKS.
+1. Go to the **Secrets** tab of the Gardener UI and add secrets to enable provisioning clusters on different architectures.
+To learn about the requirements for each environment, click the question mark buttons.

-3. Provision a cluster form the **Clusters** tab.
+2. Provision a cluster form the **Clusters** tab.
 Choose the infrastructure you want to provision your cluster in and apply these settings:

   | Tab  |  Setting |  Required value |
   |---|---|---|